bkil/freedom-fighters/en/article/remote-fingerprinting.md

 ### Clock pinpointing

-* the wall clock at the user: binary search using caching headers or wildcard certificate expiry
+* the wall clock at the user: binary search using caching HTTP headers or wildcard certificate expiry

 ### Network based user behavior